Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 Any remaining live bugs and eggs (after vacuuming) will not stand a chance against a nice coat of oil-based varnish.

-Tips to Prevent an Outdoor Bed Bugs Infestation:
+Tips to Prevent an Outdoor Bed Bug Infestation:

-To stop your outdoor furniture and garden features from a bed bugs infestation, follow the same steps as you would inside your property.
+To stop your outdoor furniture and garden features from a bed bug infestation, follow the same steps as you would inside your property.

-- Discourage pets – don’t leave cushions out for pests might snuggle down on them (their blood is as good as any and will serve as a bed bugs’ evening meal);
+• Discourage pets – don’t leave cushions out, pets might snuggle down on them (their blood is as good as any and will serve as a bed bug evening meal);

-- Say no to hoarding – declutter outdoor buildings, sheds, garages and if you suspect a bed bugs infestation on any old furniture – just throw it away.
+• Say no to hoarding – declutter outdoor buildings, sheds, and garages and if you suspect a bed bug infestation on any old furniture – just throw it away.

 Now you know that bed bugs are some of the best survivalists among insects.
-So, to prevent them from moving indoors with you, make sure to check regularly your outdoor area, too.
+So, to prevent them from moving indoors with you, check your outdoor area regularly, too.

 Learn more about Summer House 24 and explore the rest of our blog here.
 For order, question and advice contact us and get in touch.